 How to Get a Property Deed

-After purchasing a property, the property deed should either be given to you in person, or delivered to you by mail.
+After purchasing a property, the property deed should either be given to you in person or delivered to you by mail.
+Whether it’s a Grant deed or a Quitclaim deed for property, having the correct documentation is essential.
 If you have somehow lost or damaged your property deed, a copy can be purchased for a small fee.

 How to Get a Copy of a Property Deed